aromanowski/pavement-cell-segmentation/README.md

 This repository contains the implementation of the research paper titled **"A Simple Approach to Pavement Cell Segmentation"** by Rostislav Shepel, Andrew Romanowski, and Mario Valerio Giuffrida.

-## Overview
+## Abstract

-This study focuses on segmenting pavement cells from microscopy images of *Arabidopsis thaliana* plants, which is critical for linking cellular traits to overall plant performance.
-The paper proposes a simple, easy-to-train approach using partially annotated datasets to address the challenges of irregular pavement cell shapes.

-Two well-known segmentation architectures, U-Net and DeepLabV3, were employed for segmentation, showing that both models can perform well despite the constraints.
-Post-segmentation, PaCeQuant was used to extract phenotyping data, demonstrating the effectiveness of this method.
+This study focuses on segmenting pavement cells from microscopy images of Arabidopsis thaliana plants, which is critical for linking cellular traits to overall plant performance.
+Differently than the current state-of-the-art, we propose a simple, easy-to-train approach using partially annotated datasets to address the challenges of irregular pavement cell shapes.
+Specifically, we employed U-Net and DeepLabV3 architectures for segmentation, showing that both models can perform well despite the constraints.
+Post-segmentation, we used PaCeQuant to extract phenotyping data, demonstrating the effectiveness of our method.
+The results indicate that U-Net provides a slightly closer match to the true mask, though DeepLabV3 also performs robustly.
+This approach facilitates more accurate and efficient plant phenotyping, contributing to sustainable agricultural practices.

 ## Repository Contents